meta-gp/docs/README.md

 ```

 3. Pull requests should refer to the issues and outline the changes to be integrated with main, you can tag developers for code review
 5. Test-driven development if possible - `pytest` for Python projects, `cargo` standard tests for Rust.
-Understandably there is currently a need for balance between outputs and test-driven development (which takes time), but we should strive to follow best practices, even if that means going back to write test suites for already devleoped code bases
+Understandably there is currently a need for balance between outputs and test-driven development (which takes time), but we should strive to follow best practices, even if that means going back to write test suites for already developed code bases

 ### Python repositories